 • Explain what autonomy is and what challenges it poses for a system.

-• Explain the principles of approaches to common perception problems in autonomous systems.
+• Explain the principles for fusing sensor information in autonomous systems.

 • Use learning-based methods for perception in autonomous systems.

-• Explain the principles of automatic control and the problems it addresses related to autonomous systems.
+• Explain the principles of automatic control in autonomous systems.

-• Use some common software tools for design of autonomous systems.
+• Use some common software tools for the design of autonomous systems.

-In this course we will look at some of the building blocks for autonomous systems along with some common software tools.
-A traditional and highly simplified model of a system divides it into sensing, planning and acting.
-The course consists of two modules where the first covers sensing and the second planning and acting.
+In this course we will look at some of the building blocks of autonomous systems along with some common software tools.
+A traditional and highly simplified model of a system divides it into sensing, planning, and acting.

 Lecture material (slides) and hand-in assignments distributed via the course homepage.